amigavision/AmigaVision/cd32/ReadMe.txt

 * If you already had AmigaVision installed, some files like the `Presets`, `Filters` and `Shadow_Masks` will already exist — you can skip these or overwrite them, it doesn't matter, they are identical.
 * If you had the previous CD32 setup, be sure to overwrite the old `CD32.hdf` for this new setup to work.
+* If you already had the previous AmigaVision CD32 support, you can delete the `_Consoles/Amiga CD32.mgl` file — it is no longer needed, and in fact will not do anything useful if you start it.

 As usual, when in doubt, overwrite. **Except for your save files.**